Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/Theory.md

 ## 4. System Identification (Fourier Series & Least Squares)

 Parameters such as the mass, inertia, and center of mass of the robot body are known at the time of manufacture; however, parameters like friction and rotor inertia are difficult to measure precisely, necessitating system identification to estimate them.
-To find the parameters $I_a, F_v, F_c$, we execute a persistent excitation trajectory modeled by a finite Fourier series ($N_f = 7$, base frequency $w = 2\pi f_0$):
+To find the parameters $I_a, F_v, F_c$, we execute a continuous excitation trajectory modeled by a finite Fourier series ($N_f = 7$, base frequency $w = 2\pi f_0$):

 $$
 q_i(t) = \sum_{l=1}^{N_f} \left[ \frac{a_{i,l}}{w l} \sin(w l t) - \frac{b_{i,l}}{w l} \cos(w l t) + \frac{b_{i,l}}{w l} \right]